boffincoders/akamai-netstorageapi-typescript/README.md

-# akamai-netstorageapi-typescript

-Akamai Netstorage Typescript (UNOFFICIAL)
+# Akamai Netstorage Typescript (UNOFFICIAL)

-This is a complete typescript rewirte of a official NodeJS package for Akamai Netstorage
+This is a complete typescript rewirte of a official NodeJS package for Akamai Netstorage([netstorageapi](https://www.npmjs.com/package/netstorageapi)) with added support of download and upload via buffer and async methods to avoid callback way.
+You can still use callback methods as well in same way.

 # Table of Contents